Aims & Scope

 RELA invites original, scholarly articles that discuss the education and learning of adults from different academic disciplines, perspectives and traditions.
 It encourages diversity in theoretical and methodological approach and submissions from non-English speakers.
 All published contributions in RELA are subjected to a rigorous peer review process based on two moments of selection: an initial editorial screening and a double-blind review by at least two anonymous referees.
 Clarity and conciseness of thought are crucial requirements for publication.

 RELA is published on behalf of the European Society for Research on the Education of Adults (ESREA).

 Number of publications

-Two issues are published each year (April and October), including:
+Three issues are published each year (February, June and and October), including::